 A.J.D. participants are fully integrated into the traditional, three-year J.D. program – they join the entering class, take all the classes required of J.D. students, and form all the bonds that constitute the U.S. legal profession.
 Through the A.J.D. program, appropriately qualified students may be granted advanced standing for up to 29 credits in recognition of their prior studies.
-As a result, students may complete their J.D. in approximately two years of full-time study.
+As a result, students may complete their J.D. in less than three years of full-time study.

-The only difference between the regular three-year J.D. program and accelerated two-year J.D. track is that the A.J.D. students receive up to one year’s worth of credits for their non-U.S. legal studies, effectively allowing them to skip the second year of law school and go directly from completing the traditional first year curriculum to the third year of law school.
-Students in the A.J.D.
-Program, however, earn exactly the same J.D. degree as students on the traditional three-year path.
+The only difference between the regular three-year J.D. program and the accelerated J.D. track is that the A.J.D. students receive up to one year’s worth of credits for their non-U.S. legal studies.
+Students in the A.J.D. program, however, earn exactly the same J.D. degree as students on the traditional path.

 Candidates for the A.J.D.
 Program must possess, or be pursuing, an undergraduate or graduate law degree from a non-U.S. law school approved by the government or other accrediting authority in the nation in which it is located.
 However, candidates do not have to be a member of the bar in the nation in which they received or are pursuing a law degree in order to qualify.